 While Erwin Wurm's 'One Minute Sculptures' are often presented in galleries and museums, and activated by a public willing to look silly, they are also documented in photographs that Wurm refers to as 'Photographic Sculptures'.
 Wurm has spoken about his strong and direct manner of communicating, saying 'I once read that [finding] the short way is the most important thing.
 I took this maxim to heart.'

-Wurm's use of humour to make difficult subject matter easy and accessible is part of a long-standing comedic tradition, and he sees this as facilitating the possibility for light and open conversation around subjects that, while important, may otherwise be hard to discuss.
-Summing up his goal he says ‘Many artists are good at making the easy difficult.
+Wurm's use of humour to make difficult subject matter easy and accessible is part of a long-standing comedic tradition, and he sees it as facilitating the possibility for light and open conversation around subjects that, while important, may otherwise be hard to discuss.
+Summing up his goal he says, 'Many artists are good at making the easy difficult.
 I'm interested in making the difficult easy.'

 In recent years, Wurm has been turning toward abstraction and working with clay.
 In a series that he refers to as 'Portraits', everyday objects like power cords and stationery are worked into amorphous clay sculptures that he casts.
 Another series sees Wurm conceal guns with clay to make bulbous forms resembling phalluses—sharply indicative of the artist's use of humour to overlay sinister truths.